iamanigeeit/DDW2023/docs/05-graphs/bfs.md

 <br/>

 As shown in the previous section, our `Vertex` object has additional attributes such as _colour_, _distance_, and _parent_.
 We can actually create a new class containing all these new properties as well as the commonly found properties of a vertex (`id` and `neighbours`).
 However, we will duplicate our codes and rewriting the methods that is the same for all `Vertex` objects such as adding a neighbour.
 Inheritance allows us to create a new class without duplicating all the other parts that is the same.
 By using inheritance, we create a new class by _deriving_ it from an existing base class.
-In this example, we can create a new class called `VertexSearch` that is derived from a base class `Vertex`.
+In this example, we can create a new class called `SearchVertex` that is derived from a base class `Vertex`.
 When a class inherits another class, the new class possess all the attributes and methods of its parent class.
-This means that `VertexSearch` class contains both `id` and `neighbours` as well as all the methods that `Vertex` class has.
-What we need to do is simply to specify what is different with `VertexSearch` that `Vertex` class does not have.
+This means that `SearchVertex` class contains both `id` and `neighbours` as well as all the methods that `Vertex` class has.
+What we need to do is simply to specify what is different with `SearchVertex` that `Vertex` class does not have.
 We can represent this relationship using a UML diagram as shown below.

 ```mermaid
 classDiagram